saurabhpal007/Artha-UI/README.md

 # Artha.io UI extension.
-This is just for experimenting arounf the UI for the Artha.io
+This is just for experimenting around the UI for the Artha.io